sqonk/phext-plotlib/README.md

 ## JPGraph

-This library utilises the excellent JPGraph library as its charting engine.
+This library utilises the excellent JPGraph as its charting engine.

 Both free and pro versions are available.
 Please see the <a href="https://jpgraph.net">JPGraph</a> web site for more information.